 - The scholarship may be used to reduce the institutional grant.

-If you receive notification of an outside scholarship after you have received your financial aid award, you should inform the financial aid office of your scholarship.
-The school will then prepare a revised financial aid award which takes into account the additional scholarship funds.
+If you receive notification of an outside scholarship after you have received your financial aid award, schools typically require that you inform their financial aid office of your scholarship.
+The school will then often prepare a revised financial aid award which takes into account the additional scholarship funds.

 A note about private scholarship search services: many promise to locate scholarships for which you are eligible, for a fee.
 In most cases, the same information can be gathered for free from colleges, the internet, or your local public library.